 Some of your friends will legitimately be interested.
 When they show enthusiasm, go through some of the details of your past deals, and explain your investing strategy.
 Be extra careful to explain your exit plan, for paying back investors’ money.

-Do not gloss over risk.
+gloss over risk.
 Tell it like it is: like any investment, real estate comes with an element of risk.
 Explain the risks in your particular investing strategy, and how you mitigate them.

-Do not ask “How much ya got?”
+ask “How much ya got?”
 They’ll volunteer that information after they’ve bought into the idea of investing money with you.
 Don’t be pushy or presumptuous.

 One Last Don’t